xenonview-com/python-sdk/README.md

 # xenon-view-sdk

-The Xenon View Python SDK is the Python SDL to interact with [XenonView](https://xenonview.com).
+The Xenon View Python SDK is the Python SDK to interact with [XenonView](https://xenonview.com).

 **Table of contents:**